preraulab/TF_sigma_peaks_SLEEP2021/README.md

 ## Citations
 The code contained in this repository is companion to the paper:
-> Dimitrov T, He M, Stickgold R, Prerau MJ.
-Sleep spindles comprise a subset of a broader class of electroencephalogram events.
-Sleep.
-2021 Apr 15:zsab099. doi: 10.1093/sleep/zsab099.
-Epub ahead of print.
-PMID: 33857311.
+> Tanya Dimitrov, Mingjian He, Robert Stickgold, Michael J Prerau, Sleep spindles comprise a subset of a broader class of electroencephalogram events, Sleep, 2021;, zsab099, https://doi.org/10.1093/sleep/zsab099

 which should be cited for academic use of this code.